 This came at a good time because it allowed me to focus on something besides fishing.
-I took time off from fishing and guiding to attend and graduate from Syracuse University with a bachelor’s degree in Psychology and Political Science.
+I took a little time off from fishing and guiding to attend and graduate from Syracuse University with a bachelor’s degree in Psychology and Political Science.
+Syracuse was a great university for me to go to because not only was it an excellent education but it also was only a thirty-five mile drive back home to Pulaski.
+I was able to continue chartering and guiding during this time, although on a much more limited basis.
 After college I moved to Manhattan for a year and tried a few different jobs.
-My last job was at the Orvis fly fishing store on 44th St and Fifth Ave.
-It was their flagship store and a mecca for fly fishermen living in the city or passing through.
-Some of the best guides, big game fishermen, sport fishing writers, long distance fly casters, famous fly tiers, and a whole bunch of others came through the shop, selling books, trips, or giving seminars and talks.
+My first job was for a hedge fund on wall street, which was short lived for many reasons.
+My second job was in the real estate industry in the city, again not my style.
+My last job was at the Orvis fly fishing store on 44th St and Fifth Ave as an assistant manager.
+It was their flagship store and a mecca for fishermen living in the city or passing through.
+Some of the best guides, big game fishermen, sport fishing writers, long distance fly casters, famous fly tiers, and a whole bunch of others came through the shop, selling books and trips, or giving seminars and talks.
 As much as I enjoyed being around some of the greatest people in the fishing industry, it made me miss guiding and being on the water everyday.